walles/batterylogger/README.md

 * Make sure the service notifies the data holder about shutdowns and reboots.

-* Make sure we can handle the case when the battery gets pulled on us followed by a restart.

 * Manually test cross-reboot statistics gathering to see that we can handle starting, stopping, continuing charging or not-charging while down.